The-EG/The-EG.github.io/_posts/2020/2020-12-23-octoprint-hardware-buttons.markdown

 Some details:
  - Subclassing `octoprint.plugin.SettingsPlugin` is not used at this point.
 I plan on making the plugin configuratable at some point...
- - `gpio.setmode(gpio.BCM)` tells `RPi.GPIO` to use the 'GPIO' numbers (ie. GPIO 20) instead of the physical pin numbers.
- - `bouncetime=1000` in the `add_event_detect` calls causes the callback to only be triggered once per second (100 msecs).
-Otherwise, the callback would be triggered multiple times for a single press due to 'bounce.'
  - All of the `__plugin_*` variables are how OctoPrint reads and loads the plugin

 Installing the plugin is simple: place the python file in ~/.ocotprint/plugins and restart OctoPrint.